salt-extensions/community/README.md

+# community

+Salt Extensions Community Repository for Meeting Notes, Docs, etc.

-# Salt Extensions working group
+## Salt Extensions working group

 The Salt Extensions working group is the place to go if you would like to help create, improve, and maintain a Salt extension.
 We'll collaborate as peers to